October 25, 2021

 We then invite everyone to check their brain oxygenation, both during the day and at night.
 This is vital for improving cognition.
 If we don’t have adequate oxygenation to the brain, nothing’s going to work.

 We then invite participants to move on to a guide that teaches them how to monitor their metabolic health.
-We want you to learn how to test your glucose and your ketones because when you optimize metabolic health, as Ram’s analysis showed, that leads to a steady supply of fuel to the brain and cognitive improvements.
+We want you to learn how to test your glucose and your ketones because optimizing metabolic health, as Ram’s analysis showed, leads to a steady supply of fuel to the brain and cognitive improvements.

 After those three guides, we invite everyone to look at the seven main guides for the Bredesen Seven, and I saw on one of the questions Rick was asking, “What are these seven steps?”
 Well, Rick, here’s the answer.